-- 1. Select the Settings icon () to open the Settings menu. - 2.
+- 1. Select the Settings icon (k) to open the Settings menu. - 2.
 Select Utilities to open the Utilities submenu. - 3.
 Select Options to open the Options display. - 4.
-Verify that the displayed option(s) match the option(s) you installed.
+Verify that the displayed option or options match the option or options you installed.